 - Under 18 or over 35 years of age.

 What are the signs?

 It’s important to know the signs of preterm labour as sometimes it can be delayed or stopped.
 Many of the signs of preterm labour can be mistaken for the normal discomforts of the second half of pregnancy.
 Signs to watch for are ones that feel “new” or “different”, such as:

-- period-like cramps or contractions that come and go (more than four in an hour) or are constant.
+- Cramps or contractions (tightening in your abdomen) that come and go (more than four in an hour or more than normal for you).

 What do you do if you think you are in preterm labour?

-If you have the signs of preterm labour GO to the Hospital right away or page your midwife.
-You need to be assessed by a health care provider to confirm that you are in preterm labour.
-Assessments include an ultrasound and examination of your cervix.
-Treatment can include medications to help your baby’s lungs develop, antibiotics for a bladder infection, or drugs to try and slow labour down.
-You may be admitted to the hospital for rest and monitoring or transferred to a specialized Level 3 hospital, until your baby is born.
+If you have the signs of preterm labour GO to the Hospital right away.
+Treatment can include medications to help your baby’s lungs develop and medication to try and slow or stop labour.
+You may be admitted to the hospital for rest and monitoring or transferred to a specialized Level 3 hospital until your baby is born.